-Removing the SD card
+Removing the SD card - WWAN models

-- 1 Follow the procedure Before working inside your computer - 2 Pull the SD card to remove it from the system.
+- 1 Follow the procedure Before working inside your computer - 2 Push the SD card so that the SD card pops out from its slot, and then remove it from the system.

-Installing the SD card
+Installing the SD card - WWAN models

-- 1 Push the SD card into its slot until the SD card gets secured. - 2 Follow the procedure in After working inside your computer
+- 1 Push the SD card into its slot until the SD card gets secured with a click sound. - 2 Follow the procedure in After working inside your computer